MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/choosing-msal-dotnet.md

 ### You're building a new application

 Use the Project Templates and the `msidentity-app-sync` tool.
 We have web app templates for web MVC, Razor, Blazor server, Blazorwasm hosted and not hosted.
-All for Azure AD or Azure AD B2C.
+All for Microsoft Entra ID or Azure AD B2C.

 ![Image showing ASP.NET Core projects templates for building web apps](../media/aspnet-core-project-templates.png)